Equations defining probability tree models

 \subsection{Characterization of toric staged tree models}

-\Cref{thm:toric} presented in this section is the key result of this paper.
-It gives necessary and sufficient algebraic criteria for a staged tree model to be toric.
-Most pleasantly, we find that such criteria can be formulated in terms of the polynomials $t(v)$ defined in \cref{sect:implicit} for $v\in V$, and can be therefore be interpreted in terms of the statistical properties of the staged tree model.
+\Cref{thm:toric} presented in this section is one of the key results in this paper.
+It gives necessary algebraic criteria for a staged tree model to be toric.
+Most pleasantly, we find that such criteria can be formulated in terms of the polynomials $t(v)$ defined in \cref{sect:implicit} for $v\in V$, and can therefore be interpreted in terms of the statistical properties of the staged tree model.

 To formulate this connection precisely, we briefly recall a definition from \citet{Smith.Anderson.2008}.
 Two vertices $v$ and $w$ in a staged tree $\T=(V,E)$ are said to be in the same \emph{position} if they are in the same stage $v\sim w$ and their induced subtrees $\T(v)$ and $\T(w)$ have the same parametrisation $\psi_{\T(v)}=\psi_{\T(w)}$.
-The notion of positions is of practical importance in staged tree models because it both provides a vocabulary to address vertices which have identical future unfoldings (independent of their different histories) and it provides a tool to classify subtrees representing the same statistical (sub-)model.
-We refer the reader to \citet{Collazo.etal.2018} for a detailed discussion of the subtle relations between stages and positions. \citet{Goergen.Smith.2017} show that two vertices $v$ and $w$ are in the same position if and only if the symbolic polynomials $t(v)$ and $t(w)$ as defined in \cref{eq:tv} are identical: this notion is also known as \emph{polynomial equivalence}.
+The notion of positions is of practical importance in staged tree models because it both provides a vocabulary to address vertices which have identical future unfoldings (independent of their different histories) and it provides a tool to classify subtrees representing the same statistical (sub-)model. \citet{Goergen.Smith.2017} show that two vertices $v$ and $w$ are in the same position if and only if the symbolic polynomials $t(v)$ and $t(w)$ as defined in~\cref{eq:tv} are identical: this notion is also known as \emph{polynomial equivalence}.